rust-lang/rust/README.md

 _Note: If you wish to contribute to the compiler, you should read [this chapter][rustcguidebuild] of the rustc-dev-guide instead of this section._

-The Rust build system has a Python script called `x.py` to bootstrap when building the compiler.
+The Rust build system uses a Python script called x.py to build the compiler, which manages the bootstrapping process.
 More information about it can be found by running `./x.py --help` or reading the [rustc dev guide][rustcguidebuild].

 [rustcguidebuild]: https://rustc-dev-guide.rust-lang.org/building/how-to-build-and-run.html